MasoudMoeini/Kubenetes-StatefulSet/README.md

 ```
 kubectl apply -f web.yaml
 ```
-StatefulSet will not create the next pod in Replica unless the previous one is up and running each pod in StatefulSet get its own DNS name/endpoit from a service in summary pods have fixed sticky identitiy, fixed individual DNS names , only ip address will change
+StatefulSet will not create the next pod in Replica unless the previous one is up and running<br>
+each pod in StatefulSet get its own DNS name endpoit from a service in summary <br>
+pods have fixed sticky identitiy, fixed individual DNS names , only ip address will change <br>
 ```
 kubectl get service nginx
 ```